EvoLib/evo-lib/evosim/README.md

 # EvoSim

-EvoSim provides small, persistent multi-agent simulations for evolutionary experiments with EvoLib.
+EvoSim provides a lightweight structure and built-in persistent multi-agent simulations for evolutionary experiments with EvoLib.

 Unlike EvoEnv, EvoSim does not evaluate one controller in a sequence of isolated episodes.
 Multiple individuals coexist in the same world while resources,